MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started.md

   - In R Help, click the Home button.
   - Click **Packages**.
   - Scroll down and click **RevoScaleR** to open the package help.
 All ScaleR functions are documented here.
-A subset of more commonly used functions have [help pages on MSDN](../scaler/scaler.md).

 ### Get more information